 In both Japanese and Chinese cultures, the fox is viewed as a powerful ally who can help drive demons and other evils spirits away.
 However, the Chinese view of foxes is somewhat mixed.
 In China, the fox was also seen as a female temptress who could entice men into having extramarital affairs.

 In ancient Mesopotamia, which today is the area between the Tigris and Euphrates rivers in Iraq, Kuwait, Turkey, and Syria, the fox was a sacred being.
-The fox served as the messenger for the ancient goddess Ninhursag, who was an Earth goddess, or goddess of fertility.
+The fox served as the messenger for the ancient goddess Ninhursag, who was an Earth and fertility goddess.

 Fox Symbolism in the Bible

 In the Bible, foxes are used as metaphors, and often negative ones.
-Some believe that these negative connotations, as those with wolves, helped lead to the mistrust, abuse, and exploitation of these animals in the modern day.
+Some believe that these negative connotations, as are those of wolves, helped lead to the mistrust, abuse, and exploitation of these animals in modern times.

 The verse has been interpreted as the little foxes are like sins of the spirit, such as pride, jealousy, and gossip.
 Thus, the fox is viewed negatively vs. as the sacred being in other cultures.